Quickstart

 containerTag = "latest"

-The [defaults] section is a TOML table describing default secret values.
-In this case, the containerTag secret is set to latest by default.
+The [Defaults] section is a TOML table describing default attribute values.
+In this case, the containerTag attribute is set to latest by default.

-The [[services]] section is a TOML array describing what services the component cares about.
+The [[Services]] section is a TOML array describing what services the component cares about.
 They can be either a part of the component or installed seperately.
 In this case, the only service that is defined is the caddy.service.
-This means that when the component is installed materia will start the caddy.service unit, when the component is removed it will make sure the service is stopped,when the component has updated files it will restart the service, and if the service is detected as not-running when materia runs it will attempt to start it again.
+This means that when the component is installed materia will start the caddy.service unit, when the component is removed it will make sure the service is stopped, and if the service is detected as not-running when materia runs it will attempt to start it again.

-We've created the caddy component, but some of the resources in it use secrets.
-It's time to setup our secrets engine and store some secrets.
+We've created the caddy component, but some of the resources in it use attributes.
+It's time to setup our attributes engine and store some attributes.

-By default, the age secrets engine will look for *.age files named either vault.age, secrets.age, or the hostname of the node e.g. ivy.age.
+By default, the age attributes engine will look for *.age files named either vault.age, attributes.age, or the hostname of the node e.g. ivy.age.

-We will be setting up two age-based vaults in our repository: one that applies to all hosts (secrets/vault.age) and one that only applies to ivy (secrets/ivy.age).
-For the age secrets engine, a vault is just an encrypted TOML file.
+We will be setting up two age-based vaults in our repository: one that applies to all hosts (attributes/vault.age) and one that only applies to ivy (attributes/ivy.age).
+For the age attributes engine, a vault is just an encrypted TOML file.

 Create the general vault

 First we create the vault used by all hosts.
-Create a file named secrets/vault.toml:
+Create a file named attributes/vault.toml:

 Put the following content in it: